 Furthermore , they also advised investors to make sure they know whether the CFD provider is fully transparent and will disclose the margins it gains on trades, how prices are decided and whether there are contingencies in deposit protection schemes should problems arise in place of the unlikely event of counter party or client asset controversies.

-In a shared statement made by the EBA and ESMA chairpersons, both agreed that retail investors across the EU should understand all the risks involved especially when trading CFDs mainly because the products seem to appear to be a haven for hefty returns at a low cost of acquisition but in reality costs a lot more than they might have initially invested especially if they find themselves at the losing end.
+In a shared statement made by the EBA and ESMA chairpersons, both agreed that retail investors across the EU should understand all the risks when trading CFDs mainly because the products seem to appear to be a haven for hefty returns at a low cost of acquisition but in reality costs a lot more than they might have initially invested especially if they find themselves at the losing end.

 CFDs are very complex products that are very unstable and should not be easily toyed with especially by inexperienced traders.
 A word of advice for those who are still investigating the pros and cons of CFDs, always make sure that you know how the product works and that it does not simply do what many would honestly think because of the ever growing danger of taking a hard hit especially if it fails.